openjdk/jdk/doc/testing.md

 always submit a list of fully qualified test descriptors in the `TEST` variable if you want to shortcut the parser.

+### Common Test Groups

+The source tree currently defines a few common test groups in the relevant `TEST.groups` files.
+The test groups are either covering a specific component, for example `hotspot_gc`, or represent one of the _tiered_ test groups, for example `tier1`.
+It is a good idea to look into `TEST.groups` files to get a sense what tests to run for the changes in the particular JDK component.

+A brief description of the common test groups:

+- `tier1`: This test group is the first line of defense against bugs.
+Multiple developers run these tests every day.
+Normally, at least this tier is passed before integration.
+Because of the widespread use, the tests in `tier1` are carefully selected and optimized to run fast, and to run in the most stable manner.
+The test failures in `tier1` are usually followed up on quickly, either with fixes, or adding relevant tests to problem list.
+[GitHub Actions workflows](../.github/workflows/), if enabled, run `tier1` tests.

+- `tier2`: This test group covers even more ground.
+These contain, among other things, tests that either run for too long to be at `tier1`, tests for unstable and/or experimental features, tests for less essential JDK components (for example, jaxp).

+- `tier3`: This test group includes more stressful tests, the tests for corner cases not covered by previous tiers, plus the tests that require GUIs.
+As such, this suite should either be run with low concurrency (`TEST_JOBS=1`), or without headful tests (`JTREG_KEYWORDS=\!headful`), or both.

+- `tier4`: This test group includes every other test not covered by previous tiers.
+It includes, for example, `vmTestbase` suites for Hotspot, which run for many hours even on large machines.
+It also runs GUI tests, so the same `TEST_JOBS` and `JTREG_KEYWORDS` caveats apply.

 ### JTReg

 JTReg tests can be selected either by picking a JTReg test group, or a selection